blankworker1/BYOB/guide.md

 The **posters** are multi-page sheets:

-- Each page has a numbered grid of words.
+- Each page is numbered and has a 20 x 21 grid of words.
 - The bottom-right cell always shows your Wall ID.
-- Certain columns are reserved (98–100) for security and formatting.

 ![Example Poster](become-your-own-bank_08_02_2026__WW01__Sheet1.png)